-David Cole is a Senior Lecturer in Cambridge University Engineering Department.
+David Cole is a Reader in Mechanical Engineering at Cambridge University Engineering Department.
 He leads the Driver-Vehicle Dynamics (DVD) research group, investigating the dynamic interaction of drivers and vehicles.

 The understanding of driver-vehicle dynamic interaction has been very limited in the past.
 This has prevented vehicle manufacturers from designing chassis and steering control systems that optimize the closed-loop driver-vehicle behaviour.
 Reliance has had to be placed on costly and non-optimal trial and error methods late in the vehicle development programme.
 Chassis technology has now advanced to the stage where better theoretical understanding of the driver is vital to ensure that the full benefits of the technology are realized.

 - measure, understand and model mathematically the control behaviour of the driver;

 - design vehicle chassis and control systems that optimize the closed-loop driver-vehicle behaviour;